 Raise your hand if you love mac and cheese.
-If you’re hand is up, you’re going to really love this incredible mac and cheese.
+If your hand is up, you’re going to really love this incredible mac and cheese.
 It truly has it all.
 Meat, pasta and vegetables baked in a rich Alfredo sauce.
 Maybe you’ve noticed, I’m a little obsessed lately with using a light Alfredo sauce in many of my dishes but I just love this rich, tasting sauce.
 It’s so versatile.
 In this casserole, it allows you to add a lot less cheese that’s normally used to make mac and cheese.
 But, this dish couldn’t taste any richer, bordering obscene!!!
 Each serving has 277 calories, 8.7 grams of fat and 7 Weight Watchers POINTS PLUS.
 My husband said it’s his very favorite recipe right now and he loves decadent tasting meals.
 Simply fabulous!

 Prep Time: 25 minutes